nicbarker/clay/bindings/c3/README.md

 - - set your `cd` to this project dir
 - - The use the `c3c vendor-fetch raylib55` command to download a c3 compressed archive of raylib
 - - - *once you have raylib55.c3l in the [lib](lib) folder you've got it right*
-- - - (*note: for the current configuration you'll need to modify the default raylib module name in th raylib.c3i file in [build](build) directory from `raylib55::li` to `module raylib`*)
+- - - (*note: for the current configuration you'll need to modify the default raylib module name in the raylib.c3i file in [build](build) from `raylib55::li` to `module raylib`*)
-- - then simple use the command `c3c run video-example` to compile and run that video example
+- - then use the command `c3c run video-example` to compile and run the video example
-- - - (*note: to use the `c3c build <target>` command with video-example, you'll need to copy the resource folder into the [build](build) directory with the execute to run it
+- - - (*note: to use the `c3c build <target>` command with video-example, you'll need to copy the resource folder into the [build](build) directory to run it
 - - - `run` executes the build result from the project directory, somehow.
 This means that `run` will look for the resource folder in [c3](../c3), while `build` will look for it in [build](build))

 ## RESOURCES: